Help Me (Kris Kristofferson song): Johnny Cash versions

-Johnny Cash covered the song on his 1973 album The Gospel Road and on the posthumous 2006 album American V: A Hundred Highways.
+Johnny Cash covered the song on his 1973 album The Gospel Road, which was the soundtrack to the film of the same title, and on the posthumous 2006 album American V: A Hundred Highways.
 The latter version had a music video shot for it.
+On The Gospel Road, the song's title is abbreviated to "Help" and is performed in several parts on the album and film.